2020 Bloomington Blues & Boogie Woogie Piano Festival

 Call-Out for Musicians for Public Concert

 Are you a community or student musician?
-If so, would you like to participate in a public concert in April of 2020?
+If so, would you like to participate in a public concert in 2020?

 This project is possible because Craig received a fiscal year 2020 career development grant - part of the Individual Advancement Program of the Indiana Arts Commission.
 Read the complete listing of 56 Hoosier artists receiving 2020 individual grant awards.

-If YOU are interested in participating in the public concert in April of 2020, please click here for information and to find out how you can be involved.
+If YOU are interested in participating in the public concert, please click here for information and to find out how you can be involved.

 2019 Bloomington Blues & Boogie Woogie Piano Festival

-The next festival is in August of 2019, with three days of free and ticketed events, beginning on Saturday, Aug.
-10 through Monday, Aug.
-12. Concert tickets are on sale now.
-Visit the festival website for more information!
+The next festival is in August of 2020, with three days of free and ticketed events, beginning on Friday, Aug.
+7 through Sunday, Aug.
+9. Visit the festival website for more information!

 Craig Awarded "Arts in the Parks and Historic Sites" Grant

 Craig received a grant from the Indiana Arts Commission for Jan.
 1 - Dec.
 31, 2019, for the project, "Craig Presents Music in Indiana State Parks and Historic Sites".
-The grant funds four performances in state parks during which Craig will explore the jazzy side of blues, boogie woogie and other music, focusing on Indiana composers and musicians.
-Craig will bring percussion instruments and invite attendees to play along at each location.
-Performances will include Craig and members of Craig & The Crawdads.
-The activities are supported by the Indiana Arts Commission and National Endowment for the Arts, a federal agency.
-For dates and times, see the calendar.
+The grant funded four performances in state parks during which Craig explored the jazzy side of blues, boogie woogie and other music, focusing on Indiana composers and musicians.
+Craig brought percussion instruments and invited attendees to play along at each location.
+Performances included Craig and members of Craig & The Crawdads.
+The activities were supported by the Indiana Arts Commission and National Endowment for the Arts, a federal agency.

 Photo at left is from the 2018 performance at Clifty Falls State Park